-Owned by husband and wife team, David and Genevieve Curl, the Moya Meaker wine estate is situated on the Elgin Valley wine route, just 70km outside Cape Town.
-The prestigious wine estate has viticultural roots from the Bordeaux wine estate Chateau Gaby.
-The winemaking in Elgin, as in Bordeaux, is masterminded for the Curl’s by the charismatic Damien Landouar, Chateau Gaby’s winemaker since 1999.
+Owned by husband and wife team, David and Genevieve Curl, the estate is situated on the Elgin Valley wine route, just 70km outside Cape Town.
+The prestigious wine estate has viticultural roots from their former Bordeaux estate ‘Gaby’.

 “The Syrah and Pinot Noir we produce today are a commemoration of Moya Meaker’s spirit and South African heritage,” say the Curls.

 The winemaking in Elgin is masterminded for the Curl’s by the charismatic Damien Landouar, Chateau Gaby’s self-taught winemaker and a close friend of the family’s.